 Andrea Benvenuti is Associate Professor in Politics and International Relations at the School of Social Sciences, Faculty of Arts and Social Sciences, University of New South Wales, Australia.

 Chien-Peng (C.P.)
-Chung is Professor in the Department of Political Science, Lingnan University, Hong Kong, and was formerly Chair of politics in his department.
+Chung is Professor in the Department of Political Science, Lingnan University, Hong Kong.

-Nicholas Khoo is Associate Professor in the Politics Programme, School of Social Sciences, University of Otago in New Zealand.
+Nicholas Khoo is Associate Professor in the Politics Programme, School of Social Sciences, University of Otago, New Zealand.

-Andrew T. H. Tan is Professor at the Department of Security Studies and Criminology, Macquarie University, Australia.
+Andrew T. H. Tan is Professor in the Department of Security Studies and Criminology, Macquarie University, Australia.

 "China’s rise is the most important geopolitical issue today.
 Yet, it is difficult to find clear, comprehensive, analysis of how China has emerged with such force onto the world stage.
 This book, therefore, fills a much-needed gap as it covers China’s materialization as a great power since 1949, and, crucially, covers Beijing's assertive foreign policy since the Xi Jinping era.
 Theoretically and historically grounded, it is the most complete, yet compact and readable, work on the subject.
 It will become the indispensable work on China's foreign policy."